nedbat/coveragepy/doc/excluding.rst

 :ref:`config_report_exclude_lines` option completely overwrites the list of regexes.

 The regexes only have to match part of a line.
 Be careful not to over-match.
-A value of ``...`` will match any line with more than three characters in it.

-A similar pragma, "no branch", can be used to tailor branch coverage measurement.
-See :ref:`branch` for details.
+The regex ``...`` will match any line with more than three characters in it, which is certainly not what you want to exclude.

 .. _multi_line_exclude: